wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 ### Minimize Variable Scope

 Declare variables at the smallest possible scope.
 Fewer variables in scope means fewer ways to misuse them.
 Calculate values when needed, not before.
 Minimize the gap between where data is validated and where it's used (place-of-check to place-of-use distance).

+Make use of constants when values are immutable.

 ---